-Finally, the delegates unanimously acclaimed Muslim fundamentalists for "showing that the most reliable and certain path to the state of absolute, undefiled spiritual purity that all fundamentalists seek lies not in rigid dogmatism, superstitious credulity, sadistic authoritarianism, and twisted sexpuritanism but ual in blowing everybody, including ourselves, to smithereens."
+Finally, the delegates unanimously acclaimed Muslim fundamentalists for "showing that the most reliable and certain path to the state of absolute, undespiritual purity that fundamentalists seek lies not in rigid dogmatism, superstitious credulity, sadistic authoritarianism, and twisted sexpuritanism but ual in blowing everybody, including ourselves, to smithereens."
 The conference concluded ahead of schedule on only its second day after minor disagreements arose concerning the wording of several resolutions.
 Local police called to the scene determined that the situation had been quickly and harmoniously resolved because everybody was dead.

-- Eric Kenning
+--- Eric Kenning